web3spida/mocaid/README.md

 **Built with ❤️ for the incentivized future of credentials**

-For more information, visit [credora.network](https://credora.network)
+For more information, visit [ Verya.network](https:// Verya.network)